FabianFuchsML/se3-transformer-public/README.md

+# Update October 2021

-***Update October 2021: Check out [this work](https://developer.nvidia.com/blog/accelerating-se3-transformers-training-using-an-nvidia-open-source-model-implementation/) by Alexandre Milesi et al. from Nvidia.
-They managed to speed up training of the SE(3)-Transformer by up to 21(!) times and reduced memory consumption by up to 9 times.
+***Check out [this work](https://developer.nvidia.com/blog/accelerating-se3-transformers-training-using-an-nvidia-open-source-model-implementation/) by Alexandre Milesi et al. from Nvidia.
+They managed to speed up training of the SE(3)-Transformer by up to 21(!) times and reduced memory consumption by up to 43 times.
 Code [here](https://github.com/NVIDIA/DeepLearningExamples/tree/master/DGLPyTorch/DrugDiscovery/SE3Transformer).***

 # SE(3)-Transformers